kimocoder/realtek_rtwifi/README.md

-This is an attempt to backport rt8xxxu driver from kernel 4 to kernel 3...not guarantee to sucsessfully port it or if i will even finish this project as i am a complete noob in C/C++
+This is a backport rt8xxxu driver from kernel 4 to kernel 3...i hope anyone will find this useful...

 Original Readme: